frostoven/ram_os/README.md

 dangerous.
 Users who don't fully understand the processes involved are likely to lose files or suffer OS corruption.

+This system was made specifically for Linux, and tested almost exclusively on Ubuntu and Mint.

 ## Safety notes

 * Do not install any new software or make any system changes while this system